The Briars (Natchez, Mississippi)

 The Briars is a historic house in Natchez, Mississippi, USA.
 It was built in 1818 for a large planter.
 Varina Davis, the First Lady of the Confederate States of America, spent her adolescence in the house.
 It is listed on the National Register of Historic Places.

 History

 The land was granted by Spain to Richard Bacon in 1784; it was purchased by Arthur Mahan in 1814.

 The house was built in 1818 for Judge John Perkins, a large planter.
 It was designed by architect Levi Weeks.
-When his wife died in 1824, Perkins tried to sell the house, but he rented it to William Burr Howell, the son of New Jersey Governor Richard Howell, from 1828 to 1850 instead.
-Howell's daughter, Varina Howell, grew up at the house as a teenager; she later married Jefferson Davis and served as the First Lady of the Confederacy.
+When his wife died in 1824, Perkins tried to sell the house, but he rented it to William Burr Howell, the son of New Jersey Governor Richard Howell, and Margaret Kempe Howell from 1828 to 1850 instead.
+Howell's daughter, Varina Howell, grew up at the house.
+She married Jefferson Davis at the Briars on February 26, 1845, later becoming the First Lady of the Confederacy.